Lyall's wren: Description

 Lyall's wren had olive-brown plumage with a yellow stripe through the eye.
 Its underside was grey in females and brownish-yellow in males and its body feathers were edged with brown.

 Most distinctively, Lyall's wren was flightless, with a reduced keel on its breastbone and short rounded wings.
-It is the best known of the four flightless passerines (songbirds) known to science, all of which were inhabitants of islands and are now extinct.
-The others were two other New Zealand wrens (the long-billed wren and the stout-legged wren) and the long-legged bunting from Tenerife, one of the Canary Islands, all of which were only recently discovered as fossils and became extinct in prehistoric times.
+It is the best known of the five flightless passerines (songbirds) known to science, all of which were inhabitants of islands and are now extinct.
+The others were three other New Zealand wrens (the long-billed wren and the two species of stout-legged wren) and the long-legged bunting from Tenerife, one of the Canary Islands, all of which were only recently discovered as fossils and became extinct in prehistoric times.

 Living Lyall's wrens were seen only twice.
 The lighthouse keeper described the 'rock wren', as he called it, as almost nocturnal, "running around the rocks like a mouse and so quick in its movements that he could not get near enough to hit it with a stick or stone".